What is Aggregated Progress

 - Aggregated Progress and Aggregated Attainment (as rarely seen) mean exactly the same thing!

-- Aggregated Progress is applied only to a specific session!
-Having said that, the aggregated progress for Q1 2019 and the aggregated progress for Q2 2019 are not directly related to each other.
-In addition, the aggregated progress of Q1 2019, let's just say, DOES NOT affect the aggregated progress in Q2 2019 at all.
+- Aggregated Progress is applied only to a specific session and it's parent sessions!
+Having said that, the aggregated progress for Q1 2019 and the aggregated progress for Q2 2019 are not directly related to each other, because their parent session is Annual 2019.
+Hence, the aggregated progress of Q1 2019, DOES NOT affect the aggregated progress in Q2 2019 at all.

 - Remember that Aggregated Progress is the average progress of all the sub-objectives that are aligned to an Objective.
 It's calculated by summing all the aligned Objectives Attainment divided by the total number of all the Objectives!